 - “Osteopaths” are the same thing as “osteopathic physicians.”

-- A push to change the degree name in 2010 to MD/DO
+- The push in 2010 to change the degree name to MD/DO

-- Ryan’s opinion is for DO sticking to primary care specialty while Patrick respectfully disagreeing with it
+- Ryan’s opinion about DOs sticking to primary care specialties and Patrick respectfully disagreeing with it

-- Jonathan says compartmentalizing each aspect of medicine id difficult because it’s necessary to integrate everything
+Jonathan says compartmentalizing each aspect of medicine is difficult because it’s necessary to integrate everything.

 Being an MD wanting to learn OMM:

-- Schools like Harvard have integrated medicine course that teaches OMM to MDs
+- Schools like Harvard have an integrated medicine course that teaches OMM to MDs.

-- OMM is not meant to be the best kept secret of medicine
+- OMM is not meant to be the best-kept secret in medicine.

 Merging MD and DO residency programs for dual accreditation:

-All residency programs being held to the same standard
+All residency programs are held to the same standard.

 Some pieces of advice for premed students:

-Just by adding a little force here and there, keeping certain parts of the body in certain position, you can actually change someone’s physiology, pain, range of motion, and local functioning.
+Just by keeping certain parts of the body in a certain position and adding a little force here and there, you can actually change someone’s physiology, pain, range of motion, and local functioning.
 That’s how powerful the body’s self-healing capability is.
-One of the tenets of osteopathic philosophy is that the body heals itself.
+One of the tenets of the osteopathic philosophy is that the body heals itself.